gbrah/learning-2023-flutter/docs/src/dart/README.md

 }
 ```

-### Lambdas
+### Single line fuction

-Lambdas allow you to define small, inline functions on the fly.
-Here's an example of a lambda that squares a number:
+ allow you to define small, inline functions on the fly.
+Here's an example of a  that squares a number:

 ```dart
 int square(int x) => x * x;